Yanmailde/Phrutis_BrainWords/README.md

 When the range is over, the bot will send you Passed hex id</br>

 To test the bot, use ```-range 1```</br>
-When the total is 1,000,000,000 on the counter, the address will be FOUND address 15NttyDMPPu4mTejeAr9Dojsr7HgzoXfat</br>
+When the total is 10,000,000,000 on the counter, FOUND address 15NttyDMPPu4mTejeAr9Dojsr7HgzoXfat</br>
 Example:</br>
 Run: ```BrainWords2.exe -bits 18 -range 1 -a addresses.txt -bot 5889364881:ABG0X3XU0zvZQ5ELtR-EYR7F9OfAEVHBFeQ -id 757817039```</br>